Aquila Recovery Staff

 His insight and creative ability have also earned

-Ms. Hamilton oversees, coordinates, and provides co-occurring capable treatment to include intensive outpatient, outpatient and continuing care to individuals with substance use and mental health disorders.
+Ms. Hamilton provides co-occurring capable treatment to include outpatient, intensive outpatient, and continuing care to individuals with substance use and mental health disorders.

 A nationally recognized trainer in several behavior health specialties, Ms. Hamilton graduated from Howard University, received additional training at George Washington University and Johns Hopkins University, and served in a number of Greater Washington facilities, including Second Genesis, St. Elizabeth’s Hospital, DC Department of Mental Health, Avery Road, and Tri-Area Rehabilitation.